mohdfareed/machine-setup/README.md

 ## TODO

-- Learn how to use defaults to record and restore System Preferences and macOS configurations.
+- Learn how to use *defaults* to record and restore System Preferences and macOS configurations.
-- Automate GitHub authentication process.
 - Clean home directory and move files to `~/.config`.
-- Source `.zshrc` before installing ruby gems.
+- Configure git settings in VSCode
-- Fix Ruby script requiring to reload terminal to install gems.
+- Fix terminal font
-- Look over VSCode settings starting from workbench (and JSON file).
-- Ring bell at prompts.